lpknv/the-c-programming-language-2nd-edition-excercises/README.md

-# The C Programming Language - 2nd Edition - Exercises
+# The C Programming Language - 1st Edition - Exercises

-This repository contains some exercises of the book The C Programming Language - 2nd Edition.
+This repository contains some exercises of the book The C Programming Language.
 Feel free to ramp up your C programming understanding.

 ## Usage